aws/aws-xray-sdk-node/packages/core/README.md

 AWSXRay.setLogger(logger);
 ```

-If you use your own logged you are responsible for determining the log level as the AWS_XRAY_DEBUG_MODE and
+If you use your own logger you are responsible for determining the log level as the `AWS_XRAY_DEBUG_MODE` and
-AWS_XRAY_LOG_LEVEL only apply to the default logger.
+`AWS_XRAY_LOG_LEVEL` only apply to the default logger.

-Note that in most circumstances the provided logger will prefix each log line with a timestamp and the
+Note that by default the provided logger prefixes each log line with a timestamp and the
-level of the message as shown in the example below.
-However this will not be the case when using this SDK
+log level of the message.
+However this is not the case when using this SDK
-from within an AWS Lambda.
-In that scenaro the timestamp and level are added by the lambda runtime instead.
+within an AWS Lambda function.
+In that scenario the timestamp and level are added by the Lambda runtime instead.

 ### Context Missing Strategy Configuration